j-dominguez9/Case-Study-1/Code/README.md

 ### R_code

-All rmd files used for Data Analysis
+All R files used for Data Analysis

 ### Rmd_knit